 Please note that I may earn a small commission from purchases made through product links in this article.
 As an Amazon Associate I earn from qualifying purchases.

-Here are 3 GREAT reasons you may not have considered to show why we should recycle, and how it can directly benefit you and your family:
+Here are three great reasons you may not have considered to show why we should recycle, and how it can directly benefit you and your family.

 Many of the cheap things you have recently bought new, may actually have been made using recycled materials.